Welcome to Costa Rica.

 Then you want to take a BOAT TOUR on the waters of the Tortuguero Canals.

-We recommend booking it with a GUIDE.
+We recommend booking it with a certified GUIDE.

 Why?